 Thanksgiving Meal/Pumpkin Patch - Suzanne Davidson,

 Community outreach offers ministry and help to those nearby.
-This includes, but is not limited to our food pantry, Second Harvest food distribution, coat giveaway, local school mentoring, Pumpkin Patch, annual community Thanksgiving Dinner, "I Support the Girls" (provides undergarments and personal hygiene items for homeless girls & women), and Special Sunday offerings.
+This includes, but is not limited to our food pantry, Second Harvest food distribution, coat giveaway, local school mentoring, Pumpkin Patch, annual community Thanksgiving Dinner, and "I Support the Girls" (provides undergarments and personal hygiene items for homeless girls & women).

 Beaver Ridge participates in day trips to places like *Morgan-Scott Project, Jubilee Project in Sneedville, and Habitat for Humanity, as well as longer trips such as *Project Crossroads in Marion, Virginia.